daniyalshah/csci3055u-project-template/real-app/README.md

-## Implementing a Scala program which demenstrates file i/o in data managment.
+## Implementing a Scala program which demonstrates file i/o in data managment.